clarmso/cards-against-containers/README.md

 ## Web Application

-The [ui/](ui/) directory contains the web application code and the configuration files to accompany the REST API server.
+The [ui](https://github.com/clarmso/cards-against-containers/tree/master/ui) directory contains the web application code, tests and the configuration files to accompany the REST API server.
 The web application displays a random question and a random answer from Cards Against Containers.

 ![Alt Text](ui/src/images/webapp.gif)